 2. Use a traction mat, rubber glue or rubber cement, grip pad, grip sprays, adhesive pads, spray pad, metal grip, spray adhesive, glue stick, masking tape, or textured pads.

-This is a fantastic approach to reduce the slickness of your favorite pair of shoes.
-You may get extra use out of your shoes by using a hot glue gun instead of sliding.
+This is a fantastic approach to reducing the slickness of your favorite pair of shoes.
+You may get extra use out of your shoes by using a glue gun instead of sliding.
 If you don’t already have one, you may get one from most hardware stores or order one online.

-Does Hairspray make shoes less slippery?
+Does hairspray make shoes less slippery?

 Although hairspray is a very temporary solution, it can be used instead of a glue gun or heavy-duty rubber to make smooth-soled shoes a bit more slip-proof.
 Make sure the hairspray is totally dry before going outside.